 This paper studies how inflation beliefs reported in the New York Fed’s Survey of Consumer Expectations have evolved since the start of the COVID-19 pandemic.
 We find that household inflation expectations responded slowly and mostly at the short-term horizon.
 In contrast, the data reveal immediate and unprecedented increases in individual inflation uncertainty and in inflation disagreement across respondents.
 We find evidence of a strong polarization in inflation beliefs and we show differences across demographic groups.
 Finally, we document a strong link, consistent with precautionary ...

 As liquidity conditions in the term funding markets grew increasingly strained in late 2007, the Federal Reserve began making funds available directly to banks through a new tool, the Term Auction Facility (TAF).
 The TAF provides term funding on a collateralized basis, at interest rates and amounts set by auction.
 The facility is designed to improve liquidity by making it easier for sound institutions to borrow when the markets are not operating efficiently.

-An overview of the Survey of Consumer Expectations
+Introducing the FRBNY Survey of Consumer Expectations: Labor Market Expectations

 Changes in the timing distribution of Fedwire funds transfers